World Athletics 2023 WA vs Xin Zhang

 The Athlete denied the intentional use of the substances and assumed that the products she had used were contaminated.
 She explained which supplements and medication she had used, although prior she had not mentioned these products on the Doping Control Form.

-In February 2024 the Athlete's Coach admitted that he had purchased supplements and sport drinks that that possibly contained these prohibited substances.
+In February 2024 the Athlete's Coach admitted that he had purchased supplements and sport drinks that possibly contained these prohibited substances.
 He denied that he had acted intentionally, nor that he was aware that these products contained these banned substances.

 The AIU deems that both the Athlete and the Coach failed to demonstrate with corroborating evidence that these products contained the prohibited substance.
 They also failed to establish that the violations were not intentional.